-- The American Association of Independent Music: This organization aims to provide community, advocacy, education and opportunity for independent musicians.
+- The American Association of Independent Music: This organization aims to provide community, advocacy, education and opportunities for independent musicians.

-- Soundfly: Become a mentor on this instructional platform to offer feedback on students’ work and help them grow their skills and experience.
+- Soundfly: Become a mentor on this instructional platform to offer feedback on student work and help them grow their skills and experience.

-- GigSalad: For retirees looking to get connected with local gig opportunities, this platform provides leads and payment processing all in one place.
+- GigSalad: For retirees looking to connect with local gig opportunities, this platform provides leads and payment processing all in one place.